YOUTUBE/podcast

 Both channels feature a mixture of episodes about psychological and emotional well-being issues, the change of career to become a therapist, what it's actually like being therapist in private practice, recordings of podcasts I’ve been a guest on and, soon to come, episodes featuring conversations with others covering some of these issues.

 A review on Apple Podcasts says: ‘I started listening to 'This Trusted Place' by John-Paul a few month ago and I am hooked… the topics he discusses are super valuable to me.
 Not only can I understand some of the learnings better and deepen my knowledge, but John-Paul helps me to understand what being a therapist really means.
-Thanks for helping me and fellow students and I look forward to further episodes.’
+Thanks for helping me… and I look forward to further episodes.’

 Someone has also very kindly recorded a video testimonial about the podcast here.